HypoTest-io/hypotest-python3-sdk/README.md

 def experiment(experiment_name: str, user_id: str = None, visitor_id: str = None,
                tags: Dict[str, Union[str, int, float, bool, None]] = None, override: str = None, report_event=True)
 ```
-this function is to warp your current and new code as en experiment,
+this function is to warp your current and new code as an experiment,
 the function returns the chosen variant, and report the event back to Hypo's server
+the function calculate for each user/visitor per test a variant locally,
+the function is deterministic, each user/visitor combined with an experiment will allways get the same variant
 * **experiment_name**: the experiment key name as created in the platform
 * **user_id** | **visitor_id**: user_id or visitor_id string associated with the experiment,
 if the experiment starts before the user login/signup, use visitor_id (potential_id/anonymous_id),